BonusCodePoker

 Okay, let's go back a few steps.
 Pool tables were green and had a textured baize material for a couple of reasons.
 It was firstly to imitate grass.
 That's because pool and other cue sports all evolved from outdoors games similar to croquet and golf.
 Secondly, it was because the slightly rough material slowed down the balls making for a more interesting game.

 Long after the legalization of poker, the vast majority of poker tables still cling to their green hue to this day.
-There are a myriad of reasons for this.
+Why are poker tables green now?
+Well there are a myriad of reasons for this.
 The first has got to be tradition.
 People got used to playing on pool tables, so when the game was legal, they just rolled with it.

 Then there are lots of other reasons to.
 For example, green is just generally easy on the eyes.
 If you're going to be looking at one color for hours during a tournament or a long cash game session, green is one of the easiest colours to do that.
 The white cards with their red and black suits all really pop on the green background too, making it easy to keep track of what's happening.